Muon Anomalous Magnetic Moment and Higgs Potential Stability in the 331 Model from $SU(6)$: Introduction

-Although there is no doubt that the SM is consistent with most of the experimental data so far, the muon anomalous magnetic moment, $a_{\mu}=\frac{g_{\mu}-2}{2}$, is a long-standing deviation\cite{Tanabashi:2018oca, Aoyama:2020ynm, Grange:2015fou, Bennett:2006fi,Dutta:2020scq}.
-The first results from the muon g-2 experiment at Fermilab show that the measured value deviates from the theoretical prediction of SM around 4.2$\sigma$\cite{PhysRevLett.126.141801} and the discrepancy is given by
+Although there is no doubt that the SM is consistent with most of the experimental data so far, the muon anomalous magnetic moment, $a_{\mu}=\frac{g_{\mu}-2}{2}$, is a long-standing deviation \cite{Tanabashi:2018oca, Aoyama:2020ynm, Grange:2015fou, Bennett:2006fi,Dutta:2020scq}.
+Recently, the first results from the muon g-2 experiment at the Fermi-Lab has been announced.
+Combining with the previous results by the Brookhaven National Lab (BNL), the measured value deviates from the theoretical prediction of SM around 4.2$\sigma$ and the discrepancy is given by \cite{PhysRevLett.126.141801}

-At the same time, a 2.4$\sigma$ discrepancy between the experimental and theoretical values of the electron anomalous magnetic moment, $a_e=\frac{g_e-2}{2}$, is given by\cite{Hanneke_2008, PhysRevLett.100.120801, Aoyama:2017uqe}
+At the same time, a 2.4$\sigma$ discrepancy between the experimental and theoretical values of the electron anomalous magnetic moment, $a_e=\frac{g_e-2}{2}$, is given by \cite{Hanneke_2008, PhysRevLett.100.120801, Aoyama:2017uqe}

-In order to explain these deviations, models beyond-the-SM (BSM) are proposed~\cite{Dutta:2020scq, Aoyama:2017uqe,Davier:2019can,Keshavarzi:2018mgv,Blum:2018mom, Davier:2017zfy}.
+In order to explain these deviations, models beyond-the-SM (BSM) are proposed \cite{Dutta:2020scq, Aoyama:2017uqe,Davier:2019can,Keshavarzi:2018mgv,Blum:2018mom, Davier:2017zfy,Fajfer:2021cxa,Jana:2020pxx,Kiritsis:2002aj,Cao:2021lmj,Das:2021zea,Chen:2021jok,Giudice:2012ms,Zhu:2021vlz,Han:2021gfu,Gu:2021mjd,Cox:2021gqq,Wang:2021bcx}.
 Basically, the deviations are accounted by loop diagrams involved the BSM fermions, scalars, and gauge bosons.

 In the rest of the paper, we will first review this 331 model briefly in Section~\ref{331model}.
 The stability of Higgs potential is studied in Section~\ref{BFB}.
 In Section~\ref{gg2} and Section \ref{gge}, the anomalous magnetic moments of muon and electron are explained, respectively.
 Finally, we conclude in Section~\ref{conclu}.